GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

 (1) Primarily, the random refers to “the righteous requirements of the law” (Rom.
 8:4), exacted by God who, as “a righteous judge” (Ps.
 7:11), requires that the penalty of sin is paid for by death, “for the wages of sin is death” (Rom.
 6:23).

-(2) Secondarily, it also refers to “the written code [law]. . . that was against us and that stood opposed to us” (Col. 2:14) through which the devil “accuses
+(2) Secondarily, it also refers to “the written code [law]…that was against us and that stood opposed to us” (Col. 2:14) through which the devil “accuses
  [the believers] before our God day and night” (Rev. 12:10b).

 c.
-For this transition to take place (“being rescued from the dominion of darkness and [be] brought . . . into the kingdom of the Son”—Col. 1:13), Jesus, as the king, must pay the ransom to redeem those who are held in slavery by the enemy (Heb.
+For this transition to take place (“being rescued from the dominion of darkness and [be] brought …into the kingdom of the Son”—Col. 1:13), Jesus, as the king, must pay the ransom to redeem those who are held in slavery by the enemy (Heb.
 2:14).

  As Colossians 1:14 notes, only those who are redeemed—thereby, whose sins are forgiven—can be brought into the kingdom of the Son; but without satisfying the righteous requirement of the law and the ransom demand nothing changes.
 3. Henceforth, Jesus the king offers himself as the once-and-for-all redemptive sacrifice to bear the wrath of God and as the right “ransom for all men”